dadorner-msft/activationws/README.md

 ## Introduction

 Welcome to the ActivationWs GitHub repository!

-ActivationWs is a customizable Multiple Activation Key (MAK) distribution and activation solution.
+ActivationWs is a customizable solution that allows you to automate the product activation process with the use of a Multiple Activation Key (MAK).
 It includes an ASP.NET web service and a PowerShell script to install and activate the MAK.

 ActivationWs was designed for organizations who are facing challenges in the deployment and activation of their Extended Security Update (ESU) MAK key.
-It provides you with a “pull-based” activation solution, eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.
+It provides you with a "pull-based" activation solution, eliminates the pre-requisites that VAMT needs and reduces obstacles you could face in the product key activation process.

 ### How does ActivationWs work and how does it benefit you?